jimhigson/oboe.js/writing/main/3_Background.md

 incompatibly.
 In JSON if a scalar value is changed to a compound one only the node itself change, the path to the node is unaffected.

-Of course, not evey service refactor yields a new format which an unmodified client will be able to track.
-By necessity a resource reader should limit their ambitions to tracking ontology additions which do not change the meaning of the existing concepts.

-In our favour is the trend for ancestor relationships to generally denote the same relationship between concepts regardless of the number of intermediate generations.
-In the example above `town` transitioned from child to grandchild of `person` without disturbing the denoted 'lives in' relationship.

-This may not always hold.
-A slightly contrived example might be if we expanded a model to contain fuzzy knowledge.
-Clearly the ancestor relationship between the person and the name has been changed:
+Generally in descriptive hierarchical data there is a trend for ancestorship in the markup to denote the same relationship between concepts regardless of the number of intermediate generations.
+In the example above, `town` transitioned from child to grandchild of `person` without disturbing the denoted 'lives in' relationship.
+The JSONPath `..` provides this matching, unperturbed when extra levels are added.
+Of course, this trend will not hold for every possible way of building message semantics because it is possible that an intermediate node between ancestor and descendant will change the nature of the denoted relationship.
+A slightly contrived example might be if we expanded a model to contain fuzzy knowledge:

 ~~~~ {.xml}
 <people>